UCLALibrary/fester/README.md

 To create a new release, update the `version` element in the POM file (if needed).
 The updated version should still end with `-SNAPSHOT`, just change the numeric designation.

-After the version in the POM file is ready, the following script can be run:
+After the version in the POM file is ready, the following script should be run on a new branch dedicated to the release (e.g., `0.13.0-release`):

     src/main/tools/travis/prepare_release

-This will prepare the code for release by making two commits to Git.
-The first will be one for the version to be released (minus the snapshot designation), and the second will be one for a new snapshot version.

-The actual release will be done by the Travis build.
-When a non-snapshot version is built by Travis, a Docker image will be uploaded to the Docker registry.
+This will prepare the code for release by making two commits to Git and tagging one of them.
+The first will be one for the version to be released (minus the snapshot designation) and will be tagged with the version number, and the second will be one for a new snapshot version.
+When the tag pointing to a non-snapshot commit is pushed, a Docker image with that tag will be uploaded to the Docker registry if the Travis build succeeds.

+Note that Git won't allow creating a tag with the same name as an existing branch (so, for example, the name `0.13.0` couldn't be used as the branch name).

+A new pull request should then be created on the main branch to update the version in the POM.
+The PR should be merged using the `Merge pull request` option that creates a merge commit so that the tagged commit ends up in the main branch.

 ## Festerize